 SIDS: Understanding Sudden Infant Death Syndrome and How to Perform Infant CPR

 Sudden Infant Death Syndrome (SIDS) is one of the leading causes of unexpected death in infants, often leaving parents and caregivers without answers.
-This guide explains what SIDS is, explores its causes, risk factors, and statistics, and provides a practical guide on how to perform infant CPR.
+This guide explains what SIDS is, explores its risk factors, and statistics, and provides a practical guide on how to perform infant CPR.
 Learning infant CPR is vital in responding to emergencies and potentially saving a child's life.

 What is Sudden Infant Death Syndrome (SIDS)?